bento-platform/bento/docs/installation.md

 BENTO_GIT_EMAIL=do-not-reply@example.org  # Change this to your GitHub account email
 ```

-You should at least fill to the following settings, which are not set in the example file:
+You should at least fill to the following settings in dev mode (it may differ for a production setup), which are not set in the example file:
 * BENTOV2_SESSION_SECRET
 * BENTO_AUTH_DB_PASSWORD
 * BENTO_AUTHZ_DB_PASSWORD
+* BENTO_WES_CLIENT_SECRET

 If the internal OIDC identity provider (IdP) is being used (by default, Keycloak), variables specifying default
 credentials should also be provided.
 The *admin* credentials are used to connect to the Keycloak UI for authentication